-Would you rather have one option presented to you as the one you should choose, or a more subtle suggestion to persuade you to choose that item?
-Which do you think would be more effective?
-According to Nudge Theory, subtle suggestions are much more effective in influencing behavior than direct instruction.
+One friend tells you to change your shirt.
+Another friend says, "You know that green shirt you have?
+You look great in that shirt."
+Who's more convincing?
+If you're reaching for that green shirt, you've been affected by Nudge theory.
+According to this concept, subtle suggestions are much more effective at influencing behavior than direct instruction.
 For example, telling someone to reduce their energy consumption would be less effective than showing them that their energy consumption is much higher than their neighbors'.
-The idea behind it is that direct instruction can be met with frustration, and could prompt someone to behave in a way opposite of what is intended.
-Many counter the support for Nudge Theory stating it is mental manipulation.
+The idea behind this theory is that direct instruction can be met with frustration, and could prompt someone to behave in a way that is the opposite of what was intended.